- Web header and footer

 - Use of University Trademarks in printed and electronic materials must conform to the brand requirements available at www.umn.edu/brand/.

-The official HTMLweb template headers and footers can be downloaded from this site.
+The official HTMLweb headers and footers can be found on this site.

 Drupal: Sites built in the University's Drupal have the approved header and footer included in the base theme.
 Drupal sites will not be allowed to launch if the header and footer are removed or changed.